French destroyer Ouragan: Construction and career

 Ouragan participated in operations around the British Isles, during which she suffered storm damage (flooded engine and boiler rooms) and a series of debilitating technical problems, requiring a total of 194 days under repair (compared to 31 days at sea).
 On 30 April 1941, after 287 days in Polish service, Ouragan was returned to the Free French Forces, who in turn passed her to the Royal Navy in 1943.
-She never returned to active operations, was decommissioned on 7 April 1949 and scrapped.
+It was proposed to use the ship in the St Nazaire Raid, however this was rejected as using a French ship would involve using the Free French forces and increase the number of people aware of the raid, and was used instead.
+The ship never returned to active operations, was decommissioned on 7 April 1949 and scrapped.